stevenmaguire/stevenmaguire.github.io/about.md

 Hello - I'm [Steven Maguire](http://twitter.com/StevenMaguire).
 I've been building software [since 2004](http://www.linkedin.com/in/stevenmaguire).
 Today, I focus on building healthy, productive technology teams.
 I strive to build teams offering stability, continuing education, mentorship, and career tracks.

 As of November 2019, I am the CTO at [MDHearing](https://www.mdhearingaid.com).
 MDHearing is a direct-to-consumer manufacturer of affordable hearing aids based in Chicago, IL.
-The technology stack is PHP and JavaScript.
+The technology stack includes: web applications written in PHP and JavaScript; mobile applications written in Swift and Kotlin; and embedded software  written in C.

 For the four years prior, I led technology at two Xenon Ventures portfolio companies.
 First, [Earth Class Mail](https://www.earthclassmail.com), a business mail automation service.
 Second, [Scripted.com](https://www.scripted.com), a two-sided content marketplace.
 The technology stacks included Ruby on Rails, JavaScript, and C#/.NET.
 As a member of the small leadership team at both, I helped produce successful turnarounds.
 I grew the technology teams and stabilized the software platform for both organizations.
 The properties benefited from dramatic increases in valuation.
 Earth Class Mail's valuation **increased 300%** alone!